mkawalec/masters/README.md

 [ ] A bug causing Searcher to diverge is found
 [ ] Add more comments + project page
 [x] Searcher works
-[ ] Multiple threads at instantiation with OpenMP
+[x] Multiple threads at instantiation with OpenMP
+[ ] Fix the run condition